appbaseio/reactive-manual/content/docs/search-components/CategorySearch.md

         </div>
     ),
     value: suggestion._source.original_title,
-    source: suggestion._source  // for onValueSelected to work with renderSuggestion })}
+    source: suggestion._source  // for onValueSelected to work with parseSuggestion })}
 />
 ```

-- it's also possible to take control of rendering individual suggestions with `renderSuggestion` prop or the entire suggestions rendering using the `renderAllSuggestions` prop.
+- it's also possible to take control of rendering individual suggestions with `parseSuggestion` prop or the entire suggestions rendering using the `render` prop.
 Check the [custom suggestions](/advanced/customsuggestions.html) recipe for more info.

 6. add the following [synthetic events](https://reactjs.org/events.html) to the underlying `input` element:
     - onBlur